Angels pitcher Tyler Skaggs dead at 27; found in hotel room

 Skaggs was “an important part of the Angels Family,” the team said in a statement.
 “Our thoughts and prayers are with his wife, Carli, and his entire family during this devastating time.”

+Police said they were investigating but that no foul play was suspected.
+Skaggs was pronounced dead at the scene.

-Skaggs, who would have turned 28 on July 13, had been a regular in the Angels’ starting rotation since late 2016, when he returned from Tommy John surgery.
-He struggled with injuries repeatedly over the past three seasons but persevered to become a valuable starter in Los Angeles’ injury-plagued rotation.
+Skaggs, who would have turned 28 on July 13 and was married just seven months ago, had been a regular in the Angels’ starting rotation since late 2016, when the left-hander returned from Tommy John surgery.
+He struggled with injuries repeatedly in that time but was 7-7 in 15 starts this season to help an injury-plagued rotation.

-The left-hander had just pitched on Saturday, allowing two runs in 4 1/3 innings in a 4-0 loss to Oakland.
+In his cowboy-themed Instagram post Sunday, Skaggs wrote “Howdy y’all” and made reference to the Texas trip for games against the Rangers and the Houston Astros this weekend.

 Baseball Commissioner Rob Manfred said he was “deeply saddened” by Skaggs’ death.